cloudflare/cloudflare-docs/content/cache/about/cache-keys.md

 ## Limitations

-The Prefetch feature is not compatible with Page Rules defining a custom cache key.
-When a customer uses a custom cache key Page Rule, the custom cache key is used to cache all their assets.
-However, when a customer uses Prefetch, the Prefetch feature does not honor the custom cache key Page Rule and simply caches the prefetched assets under a default cache key, causing a cache key mismatch.
-The Prefetch feature prefetches assets and stores them in cache with the default cache key.
-Then, when the browser requests these assets, the custom cache key Page Rule is used and the assets are retrieved with the custom cache key.
-This is a cache `MISS` and so the request goes back to the origin.
+The Prefetch feature is not compatible with the custom cache keys.
+With custom cache key Page Rules or Cache Rules, the custom cache key is used to cache all assets.
+However, Prefetch always uses the default cache key.
+This results in a key mismatch.